HishamParol/Kafka-Robo-Movement-Simulation/README.md

 - If a robot collides with a boundary or obstacle, it will change direction
 - Open your browser and navigate to the port provided

+## Key Features
+- ✔ Real-Time Data Processing → Kafka enables fast and efficient streaming of movement data.
+- ✔ Dynamic Visualization → Flask updates the UI as new data arrives.
+- ✔ Obstacle Handling → The robot intelligently detects and reacts to collisions.
+- ✔ Scalability → Kafka allows multiple robots to be tracked simultaneously.